AbhiByte/AbhiByte/README.md

 ### 👋 Hey there my name is Abhinav and I'm an engineering student @uWaterloo
 ### 🚀 Interested in all things space, physics, mathematics, and programming!
-### 🔭 I’m currently working on an interactive machine vision app...
-Laneify!
+### 🔭 I’m currently working on a full stack dev course and learning ML on the side!
 ### 📫 Feel free to reach out to me: [abhinavramesh03@gmail.com](mailto:abhinavramesh03@gmail.com) or [abhinav.ramesh@uwaterloo.ca](mailto:abhinav.ramesh@uwaterloo.ca)